javaee/glassfish/src/site/markdown/configuration-xml-example.md

 XmlAttribute and XmlElement are standard JAXB annotations that would normally only go onto concrete classes.
 XmlIdentifier and Hk2XmlPreGenerate are HK2 extensions that will be explained later.
 The HK2 XML service will generate a proxy for this interface, copying over all annotations (and in some cases making slight modifications to them in order to ensure JAXB can parse the XML properly).
+Contract is the standard HK2 annotation that denotes that this interface should be included when doing automatic service analysis.

 XmlIdentifier is an HK2 XML Service annotation that tells the HK2 XML Service that the attribute represented by the getter or setter can be used as the key for this bean when the bean is a child of another bean.